larry-athey/boilermaker/Instructions/Usage-Tips.md

 By default, the low speed PWM is set to a 2.5 second duty time.
 You will need to adjust this to match your heating element(s).
 You can find this setting near the bottom of the page when the **Brewing/Fermentation** mode is selected.
 The more efficient your heating element(s), the lower the duty time should be.
 The range is adjustable from 1 to 5 seconds.
 As you can see in the examples below, the Air Still's 700 watt element is very inefficient and requires a longer PWM duty time.

 The examples below use the **Temperature Cruise** mode.
 This is the same temperature control method that's used in my [Airhead](https://github.com/larry-athey/airhead) upgrade for Air Stills.
-It's basically controlled chaos, it provides a rapid temperature rise with a very limited risk of scorching because the temperature rise is linear, not just an instant constant blast of high power.
+It's basically controlled chaos, it provides a rapid temperature rise with a very limited risk of scorching because the temperature rise is linear, not just an instant constant blast of high power until the target temperature is reached.

 Air Still: 1 gallon, 700 watt 120 volt element running at 120 volts.
 - Operation Mode: Temperature Cruise